Kálmán

 Kalman (קלמן in Yiddish and Hebrew, occasionally spelled Calman in Roman letters) is also a Yiddish given name that is a short form of the Greco-Jewish name Kalonymos (קלונימוס, meaning "beautiful name", a reference to a miracle worked in God's name).
 Sometimes the long form and short forms are used together, as in the compound name Kalman Kalonymos.
+A nickname for Kalman is in Yiddish Kalma or Kalme.

 The Yiddish and Hungarian names are a convergence with separate origins (the Yiddish name first appearing in the Rhineland in the middle ages with the famed Kalonymos family).

 People with the name Kalman or Kálmán include: